-It’s back to school time, and if you’re like most parents, you need to get your child to and from school (and other activities) each day.
+It’s back to school time—finally, after a shaky couple of years—and if you’re like most parents, you need to get your child to and from school (and other activities) each day.
 You can do it yourself, but you may have considered starting a carpool with other parents, to help share the load.
 If you have some other parents you trust, it’s definitely worth exploring.
 Here are some things to think about when setting up your own carpool, and ideas to make it a little easier and more fun for everyone.

 There’s driving your own kids, and then there’s driving… other people’s kids.
 Parenting styles are of course very individual, so it’s important to come to an agreement on all aspects of carpool rules and expectations.
 Here are some things to think about, and maybe discuss with your fellow parents when you set up your carpool.